kshrikant7/Prometheus_Assignment/README.md

 Create a Flask application with metrics instrumentation.
 Create app.py file and add the python code into that file

 <h3><b>Step 2: Create Docker Compose File</b></h3>
 Create a docker-compose.yml file in the project directory.
+Pull the images of Prometheus and Grafana from DockerHub.

 <h3><b>Step 3: Create Prometheus Configuration</b></h3
 Create a prometheus.yml file in the project directory